-Provide holistic care to families across the health care continuum in our online, CCNE-accredited Master of Science in Nursing with a Family Nurse Practitioner concentration (MSN-FNP)*.
+Provide holistic care to families across the health care continuum in our online Master of Science in Nursing with a Family Nurse Practitioner concentration (MSN–FNP).* The MSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).**

-Benefit from a responsive curriculum based on the most up-to-date scientific medical research.
+Benefit from a responsive curriculum based on the most up-to-date evidence-based practice.
 Plus, learn from active practitioners who understand the demand of modern health care and can pass their real-world knowledge on to you.

-The curriculum includes 500+ hours of learning in clinical settings, with placement support from George Mason University’s clinical coordinator.
+The curriculum includes 500+ hours of learning in clinical settings.
 Equip yourself with the skills to build an evidence-based practice and integrate your learning into your everyday work.

 When you complete our 49-credit MSN-FNP, you will be able to: